paulspartan14/api-mysql-paul/README.md

 Steps

-- Install dependencies if you want to execute server on DEV mode:
+- Install dependencies if you want to execute server on DEV-mode:
 ```sh
 $ npm i
 ```